Gorka Otxoa

 Gorka Otxoa Odriozola (born 13 January 1979 in Irún, Gipuzkoa, Spain) is a Spanish comedian and actor.

 Biography

-Otxoa began in minor roles in several TV-Series.
-He had an important role in the Basque series Goenkale where he performed a character until his death due to a foodborne illness.
-Although he is most known by the ETB sketch-program Vaya Semanita.
+Otxoa began in minor roles in several TV series.
+He had an important role in the Basque series Goenkale until his character's death due to a foodborne illness.
+He is best known for the ETB sketch-program Vaya Semanita.

-In 2009 was on the cast of the Spanish adaptation of the US sketch comedy Saturday Night Live.
+In 2009 Otxoa was on the cast of the Spanish adaptation of the US sketch comedy Saturday Night Live.

 In 2017 he starred in the play Bajo Terapia in Madrid.